VladCalo/Ephemeral-Environment-Factory/README.md

 ## Overview

-The Ephemeral Environment Factory creates temporary Kubernetes clusters for development, testing, and CI/CD purposes.
-It provides infrastructure automation for spinning up ephemeral Kubernetes environments using either local Multipass VMs or Azure Kubernetes Service (AKS).
+The Ephemeral Environment Factory is a **plug-and-play solution** that automatically spins up production-ready Kubernetes clusters in minutes.
+Deploy clusters locally using Multipass VMs or in the cloud with Azure AKS - all with a single command.

-**Note**: This repository focuses solely on infrastructure provisioning and cluster setup.
-For application deployment and GitOps workflows, see [GitOps-Platform-Factory](https://github.com/vladcalo/GitOps-Platform-Factory) repository.
+**Purpose**: Infrastructure automation for development, testing, and CI/CD environments.
+This repository handles cluster provisioning and setup.
+For application deployment via GitOps, see [GitOps-Platform-Factory](https://github.com/vladcalo/GitOps-Platform-Factory).

+## Quick Summary

+**What it does**: Automatically creates Kubernetes clusters (local or cloud)
+**How to use**: `./build.sh apply multipass` or `./build.sh apply aks`
+**Time to deploy**: ~5 minutes for a fully functional cluster
+**What you get**: Production-ready K8s cluster with networking, storage, and monitoring

 ## Architecture